pranatahouse/phmap-osmand/README.md

 # phmap-osmand

-Custom rendering style for OsmAnd.
+OsmAnd custom rendering style.
 We have two styles variant available at the moment.

 ![pranatahouse](screenshots.jpg)